-- Virtual Slate: The virtual slate allows you to configure various character display windows to be on for a specified length of time at the beginning of each shot. - Virtual Slate Length: Enter the length of time in video frames that the virtual slate is to be displayed. - Virtual Slate Preview: Check this box to turn on all the windows enabled for the virtual slate.
+Virtual Slate: The virtual slate allows you to configure various character display windows to be on for a specified length of time at the beginning of each shot.

+Virtual Slate Duration: Enter the length of time in video frames that the virtual slate is to be displayed.

+Virtual Slate Preview: Check this box to turn on all the windows enabled for the virtual slate.
 This allows you to see the relative positions of the various windows when positioning other windows.

-Remember to turn off the Virtual slate preview when you are finished positioning the virtual slate windows. - Text Window Message: You can enter an alphanumeric text message up to 32 characters long to be displayed on the video monitor.
-The text window must be On and you must press be in Interactive mode or send the configuration to the Afterburner in order to view the Text window. - Position: This area shows a list of the available character windows with its attributes.
+Remember to turn off the Virtual slate preview when you are finished positioning the virtual slate windows.

+- Text Window Message: You can enter an alphanumeric text message up to 32 characters long to be displayed on the video monitor.
+The text window must be On and you must press be in Interactive mode or send the configuration to the Afterburner in order to view the Text window. - SDI Program Out: Choose whether the SDI Progam Out BNCs on the HD9155Q will have characters permanently On or Off or virtual slate characters.
+This control is ignored by 'non-Q' versions of the HD9155. - Position: This area shows a list of the available character windows with its attributes.
 The "Slate" column shows which windows are enabled for the virtual slate.
 The "On" column shows which windows are permanently On.
 The "Vertical" and "Horizontal" columns show the window's relative position on the screen.